🕑 Reading time: 1 minute

-Factor of Safety and Allowable PressureAllowable bearing pressure, from shear strength consideration, is only a fraction of the ultimate bearing capacity and is defined by the equation
+Factor of Safety and Allowable PressureAllowable bearing pressure, from shear strength consideration, is only a fraction of the ultimate bearing capacity and is defined by the equation:

-- gDf is the effective overburden pressure at foundation depth
+- gDf is the effective overburden pressure at the foundation depth Df

 Important Features Affecting Factor of SafetyThe required factor of safety depends upon:

 - Type of structure permanent or temporary

 - Sensitivity of structure

 - Extent of soil exploration

 - Nature of loading considered and assumption made in the design